Skip to main content

 4. 4Emirates ID — carry the original for verification and include a clear photocopy in your file

-5. 5Completed Thailand visa application form — download from the Royal Thai Embassy Abu Dhabi website or collect in person; fill in all fields completely and sign by hand
+5. 5Completed Thailand visa application form — completed online at the official Thai e-Visa portal (thaievisa.go.th); fill in all fields completely

 6. 6Two recent passport-sized photographs — 4cm x 6cm, plain white background, taken within the last three months; Thailand uses a slightly larger photo size than some other embassies so confirm the exact specification